 What are you going to use the microscope for?
 This is the first, and most important, question to ask yourself.
-Take a look below at the different options available.
+Take a look at the different options available below.

-The modern microscope is a versatile tool which can be used for a wide variety of purposes.
-From clinical research at a university, to a field day in the back yard, the microscopic world is waiting for your exploration and this brief primer is meant to get you going in the right direction.
+The modern microscope is a versatile tool that can be used for a wide variety of purposes.
+From clinical research at a university to a field day in the backyard, the microscopic world is waiting for your exploration, and this brief primer is meant to get you going in the right direction.
 As with all new endeavors, it helps to learn and apply some basic principles each time you use your microscope.
 That way you can maximize your results and the enjoyment of your microscopy experience.

 Compound Microscopes